 It is the policy of our firm to protect the privacy of our clients.
 We do not disclose any nonpublic personal information about you to anyone for any purpose that is not specifically permitted by law or without your express consent, authorization or release.
 It is the policy of this firm to protect the confidentiality of Social Security, driver's license, passport and credit card and debit card numbers, bank account and other financial data, date of birth and other nonpublic personal information of our clientele; prohibit the unlawful disclosure of such nonpublic personal information and limit access to nonpublic personal information of our clients.

 The U.S. Federal Trade Commission works for the consumer to prevent fraudulent, deceptive, and unfair business practices in the marketplace and to provide information to help consumers spot, stop, and avoid them.
 To file a complaint about unauthorized disclosure of your personal identifiable information or to get free information on consumer issues, visit ftc.gov on-line or call toll-free 1–877–FTC-HELP (1–877–382–4357);TTY: 1–866–653–4261.
 The FTC enters Internet, telemarketing, identity theft, and other fraud related complaints into Consumer Sentinel, a secure online database available to hundreds of civil and criminal law enforcement agencies in the U.S. and abroad.
-Additionally, in the State of Florida, you may file a complaint about unauthorized disclosure of your personal identifiable information with the Office of the Attorney General; and in the District of Columbia, you may contact the Office of Consumer Protection (OCP) of the Department of Consumer and Regulatory Affairs and the Office of Consumer and Trade Protection Section of the Office of the Attorney General (OAG).
+Additionally, in the State of Florida, you may file a complaint about unauthorized disclosure of your personal identifiable information with the Office of the Attorney General; in the District of Columbia, you may contact the Office of Consumer Protection (OCP) of the Department of Consumer and Regulatory Affairs and the Office of Consumer and Trade Protection Section of the Office of the Attorney General (OAG).; and in the State of Michigan, you may contact the Office of the Attorney General Consumer Complaint Division.